 Slow Cooker Sausage and White Bean Stew

 Slow Cooker Sausage and White Bean Stew is a tasty stew that starts with dried beans cooked all day in the slow cooker!
+If you want a lower-carb version of this stew, use fewer beans and more sausage and spinach.

-I had always heard that tomatoes will cause beans not to soften, but apparently a long cooking time will overcome that, because the beans in this dish were amazing.
+I’d always heard that tomatoes will cause beans not to soften, but apparently a long cooking time will overcome that, because the beans in this dish were amazing.
 I added the sausage at the very beginning with the beans, but next time if I was home I’d probably add that halfway through the cooking time so the sausage was a little firmer.
 Then stir in some chopped spinach at the end and you have a delicious dinner.

 How to Make Slow Cooker Sausage and White Bean Stew: